abdulahmad/articlereader/README.md

 If I were to spend more time on this I'd abstract importing the Article data into an API Mock service, rather than importing the JSON directly.
 And add CSS Bem Linting to enforce CSS being styled per component with consistent naming conventions.

+## Note about yarn

+You should be able to use yarn interchangeably with npm to follow the instructions in the rest of this document.

 ## Installation Instructions

 1. Install Node from http://nodejs.org